Dmitry Donskoy: Veneration

-Right-Believing Prince Demetrius Ioannovich Donskoy was canonized on 6 June 1988 in Trinity Lavra of St. Sergius by 1988 Local Council of the Russian Orthodox Church under Patriarch Pimen I of Moscow.
+Right-Believing Prince Demetrius Ioannovich Donskoy was canonized as a saint on 6 June 1988 in the Trinity Lavra of St. Sergius at the 1988 Local Council of the Russian Orthodox Church under Patriarch Pimen I of Moscow.
+His feast day is on 19 May; he is also commemorated on 6 July in the Synaxis of the Saints of Radonezh and on 22 September in the Synaxis of the Saints of Tula.